robertoteixeira-dev/robertoteixeira-dev/README.md

 I'm a self-learner, action-oriented Full-Stack Developer passionate about technology and software development.
 Engaged in the search for suitable solutions and specs that best meet the needs of the project.

-- 🔭 I’m currently working as a PHP Backend Developer Trainee;
+- 🔭 I’m currently working as a PHP Backend Developer;
 - 🌱 I have experience with HTML5, CSS3, SASS, PHP, Laravel, MySQL, Javascript, React.JS, Node.JS, Express, PostgreSQL and MongoDB;
 - 📫 How to reach me: